Lets Talk About e-Scooters

 I hope the council is recording the comments on their Facebook page posts regarding this trial.
 Complaints of scooters dumped in Pegasus Lake, in gardens and on footpaths blocking access for other users.
 Also being used by under 18s and a terrible accident waiting to happen.
 These scooters are not suitable for small country towns and are a bad idea in our district.

-Local Lass asked over 2 years ago
+Local Lass asked about 3 years ago

 Thanks for getting in touch, we will be keeping a record of feedback received during the trial including on our Facebook page.
 It will be considered by the Council alongside other data we collect at the conclusion of the trial.
 Flamingo Scooters are also keen to address any problems as they arise, so if you do see any misuse of the scooters, please take note of the time and location, and contact 0800 FLAMINGO.